 How I saw a vision of my husband and daughters even before they came to be?

-How I discerned that the married life was right for me, and the loud boy, whom I initially avoided was the one for me?
+How I discerned that the married life was right for me, and this loud boy, whom I initially avoided was the one for me?

 But then again, I said that before.
 I hope this time, it's for real.

-So here goes The Story of an Alien: A Memoir.
+So here goes.
+Let me tell you my story about my life as an alien.
 Nothing extra-terrestial or illegal.
 It's all legit.

 It all started in Manila, Philippines back in 1992, when I first heard the summon.